Dropshipping in the Tea Industry

 Disadvantages

 One downside of this setup is a loss of control over sourcing, stocking, and shipping.
-When relying on a dropshipper, the business relies on supplier to resolve problems and complaints with shipping, and must act as an intermediary between customer and wholesaler.
+When relying on a dropshipper, the business depends on the supplier to resolve problems and complaints with shipping, and must act as an intermediary between customer and wholesaler.
+This intermediate step can result in miscommunication, slower resolution of problems, and a poor customer service experience overall.
 In addition, the business is fully at the mercy of their supplier in terms of choices and potential changes in their catalogue, stock, prices, and the quality of their products.

 Many companies, like teakruthi, pictured here, have their brand name and logo, and website printed on their packaging.
 This custom branding of packaging is less commonly available from wholesalers.
 Photo of Teakruthi Box / Packaging by Alex Zorach, © Alex Zorach, CC BY-SA 4.0

 Branding can sometimes be more of a challenge, depending on what options for packaging the wholesaler provides.
-The lack of control over these factors also means that the business cannot benefit from economy of scale or become more efficient as their sales volume grows; their cost of shipping is typically flat, and for large businesses will be much higher than if they had their own inventory.
+The lack of control over shipping and packing also means that the business cannot benefit from economy of scale or become more efficient as their sales volume grows.
+Their cost of shipping is typically flat, and for large businesses, these costs will be higher than if they handled their own inventory.

 Because customers tend to group together multiple teas in one shipment, a tea company relying on a dropshipping model typically must choose a single supplier.
-They do not have the option (and advantages that come with it) of sourcing teas from multiple companies, and direct sourcing, something attractive to customers, is typically out of the question.
-Contrast this with companies that carry their own stock; these companies can use multiple wholesalers and can also combine wholesalers with direct sourcing from tea estates.
+They do not have the option (and advantages that come with it) of sourcing teas from multiple companies, and direct sourcing, something attractive to customers, is completely out of the question.
+This scenario contrasts with companies that carry their own stock; such companies can use multiple wholesalers and can also combine wholesalers with direct sourcing from tea estates.
 Relying on a single supplier also presents the problem that if a company wants to change suppliers, they must change every tea in their catalogue.
 This is likely to upset or alienate customers, if suddenly the flavor and quality of all blends change at once.

 Companies based on a dropshipping model also are limited in the degree to which they can sell their own custom blends.
 Some wholesalers do automate the blending process and sell custom blends made on demand, but not all wholesalers offer this feature, and there is never any potential for including unique or local ingredients.

 Lastly, the low barrier to entry for dropshippers can itself be a downside; it means any business built on a dropshipping model will be competing against countless other similar businesses.
-This high level of competition drives down profit margins for anyone who doesn't have an exceptional or outstanding approach to sales and marketing.
+This high level of competition drives down profit margins for any business whose sales and marketing falls short of excellence.

 Pros and cons for the wholesaler